ring0-c0d3-br34k3r/APTX4869/README.md

 # APTX4869: The Never Ending Driver

 ## The Never Ending Driver
-**"APTX4869"** is an advanced Windows kernel rootkit designed to achieve extreme persistence and stealth in system environments.
+**"APTX4869"** is a x64 Ring 0 rootkit designed to achieve extreme persistence and stealth in system environments.
 It leverages deep kernel manipulation techniques to hide its presence, making it virtually impossible to detect or unload without a full system reboot.
 This rootkit modifies critical kernel structures and employs anti-detection mechanisms, ensuring that even sophisticated monitoring tools struggle to identify its presence.

 ### Advanced Stealth and Persistence
 The **APTX4869** rootkit uses several advanced methods to remain hidden and active within the system, including: